Highest1-YearGIC Ratesmaple leaf

 Canada Pension Plan and Employment Insurance

 If you are employed in British Columbia, you will be required to contribute towards both the Canada Pension Plan (CPP) and pay Employment Insurance (EI) premiums.
 Employers will jointly contribute to CPP and match your EI payments at a typical rate of 1.4x.
 Self-employed individuals have the option of contributing to EI.
-However, self-employed people must fully contribute to CPP instead of splitting the cost with their employer.
+However, self-employed people must fully contribute to CPP instead of splitting costs with their employer.

 Prior to January 1, 2020, residents of British Columbia were also required to pay premiums towards the Medical Services Plan (MSP).
-MSP premiums have been eliminated.
+MSP premiums have now been eliminated.

-Employers with an annual remuneration greater than $500,000 will still be required to pay the B.C. employer health tax.
+Employers with an annual remuneration greater than $500,000 are required to pay the B.C. employer health tax.
+The 2024 budget proposes to increase the exemption remuneration amount to $1,000,000 from the current $500,000.